 Your Microsoft emails have stopped sending and receiving because OneDrive is full.
 To get them working properly again, you’ll need to create space in your OneDrive account.

-Thirdly – Delete everything.
+Delete Everything In OneDrive.
 Once you’ve got your OneDrive folder backed up and sync is turned off, you can delete everything.
 If you delete everything, that should give you 5GB of free storage space, which in turn, should get your emails working again.

 How To Download Your Files From OneDrive.